denoland/docs/runtime/manual/node/migrate.md

 Checked 4 files
 ```

-Many linting rules come with the ability to fix the detected issues
-automatically when passing the `--fix` flag.
+Many linting issues can be fixed automatically by passing the `--fix` flag:

 ```sh
 deno lint --fix